 - 1. Are community informed and aligned with local priorities - 2.
-Integrate community-based organizations (CBOs) as project partners - 3.
-Meet the mission of the SCWP which is to "empower communities to: - a.
-Capture it Increase our yearly collection of rainwater to supply water for millions of people in Los Angeles County annually, - b.
-Clean it Reduce the volume of trash before it reaches our beaches and coastal waters. - c.
-Make it safe Help eliminate the toxins, fertilizers, bacteria, plastics, metals from our cars, and chemicals that flow into the ocean, - d.
-Make it for everyone Protect creeks and streams, build parks, liven up concrete landscapes, and create green space for our communities."
+Integrate community-based organizations (CBOs), tribal, and community groups as project partners - 3.
+Meet the mission of the SCWP which is to "empower communities to:

+Capture it - Increase our yearly collection of rainwater to supply water for millions of people in Los Angeles County annually,

+Clean it - Reduce the volume of trash before it reaches our beaches and coastal waters,

+Make it safe - Help eliminate the toxins, fertilizers, bacteria, plastics, metals from our cars, and chemicals that flow into the ocean,

+Make it for everyone - Protect creeks and streams, build parks, liven up concrete landscapes, and create green space for our communities."

+The test of our vision is whether it leads the voters of Los Angeles County, especially those in the ULAR Watershed Area, to view the program as successful, having met the expectations voters had when they passed Measure W.

-By staying focused on this vision the ULAR Watershed area will meet the following goals of the SCWP:
+By staying focused on this vision, the ULAR Watershed Coordinators will meet the following goals of the SCWP: